fbpx

 Food Of The Rhone River Valley

-But one of my favorite food places in this region of France is the main market hall in Avignon known as Avignon Les Halles.
-All of those summery flavors that define Provence — hello, lavender, apricots, asparagus, strawberries, tomatoes — were everywhere I turned.
+But one of my favorite food places in this region of France is the main market hall in Avignon, known as Avignon Les Halles.
+All of those summery flavors that define Provence—hello, lavender, apricots, asparagus, strawberries, tomatoes—were everywhere I turned.

 Savory Palmiers Bites

-Traditionally, palmiers are sweet puff pastry bites, but we’ve also seen them made savory, and we are so behind the idea.
+Traditionally, palmiers are sweet puff pastry bites, but we’ve also seen them made savory, and we are behind the idea.
 Though we’ve seen all sorts of savory riffs on them, the place we came across them most was when traveling in Provence.

-So we took those flavors to make sundried tomato palmiers Suffice it to say this tomato, olive, and prosciutto version of palmiers is not traditional but it is a bite of Provence that is totally transporting.
+So we took those flavors to make sundried tomato palmiersSuffice it to say that this tomato, olive, and prosciutto version of palmiers is not traditional, but it is a bite of Provence that is totally transporting.

 Tips For Making Palmiers